ozshy/actual/README.md

-Code for a paper title "Stated Preference and Actual Choice#
+Code for a paper title "Stated Preference and Actual Choice"